davidrs/Facebook-Share/README.md

 Facebook-Share
 ==============

-JavaScript and PHP code for URL builder for Facebook Share link
+JavaScript and PHP code for URL builder for Facebook Share link and Twitter Tweet link

 Please feel free to remix, re-use, and modify as you wish.